metabrainz/artwork-redirect/README.md

 Artwork URL redirect service
 ============================

-This service will redirect from `coverartarchive.org` URLs to `archive.org` URLs, taking into account MBID redirects caused by release merges.
+This service will redirect from `coverartarchive.org` and `eventartarchive.org` URLs to `archive.org` URLs, taking into account MBID redirects caused by release and event merges.

 For example, this URL: